nusco/narjillos/backlog.md

 - Viscosity per segment
   is this a good idea?

++ Simpler senescence mechanism
+  the current one feels too complicated for its own good

 ##Flexible Genes
+>goal: specialized creatures

     More qualities of the creatures are determined by genes instead of being hard-coded.

 + Wave beat ratio is genetically determined